jeffvella/UnityECSOffsets/README.md

 ##### Updating for a new version of Entities:

-There is a menu item under the new 'DOTS' group that triggers the offsets file to be updated to the currently installed version of the Entities package.
+There is a menu item under the 'DOTS' group that triggers the offsets file to be updated to the currently installed version of the Entities package.

 <img src="https://i.imgur.com/3mko0XC.png" target="_blank" />